SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/Project.md

             3 Bit ADC

+            Initially we took 14um/28um mosfet width which gave an error while testing, we reduced it to 1um/2um.
+            Sense comparator was introducing kickback noises in ADC Vref level therefore preamplifiers were added in the circuits
+            The pre amp that was near to the ground was giving errors because they were nmos preamps , so we replaced preamps near ground with pmos preamps

             3 Bit DAC

-            The voltage we got at the nodes was not the same as expected.
-The problem with our circuit was the mos resistance due to which the division of voltage was not proper, the expected division was Vref/2 , Vref/4 , Vref/8.This problem was rectified by replacing the pmos with nmos and conntecting intvertor to the gate of nmos and its source is connected to ground.
+            The voltage we got at the nodes was not the same as expected.First we used nmos and pmos in parallel, The problem with that circuit was the mos resistance  which was hard to compaensate
+            ,due to which the division of voltage was not proper, the expected division was Vref/2 , Vref/4 , Vref/8.This problem was rectified by replacing the switch with two nmos in parallel and conntecting inverter to the gate of nmos and its  source is connected to ground.
 So that when the input 0 is given to dac inverted nmos will be turned on and it will be shorted to ground.

-## Results:
+            Ideal opamp was implemented using IcVs